Finding a Top Financial Advisor Firm in Connecticut

 Coastal Bridge Advisors Background

 Holding firm Focus Financial Partners, LLC fully owns Coastal Bridge Advisors.
 The firm was founded in 2009 by Kevin Burns, Jim Pratt-Heaney and Bill Loftus.
-This trio has spent a combined 90 years in personal finance, giving the firm’s management team some of the most extensive experience of any firm on this list.
+This trio has spent a combined more than 90 years in personal finance, giving the firm’s management team some of the most extensive experience of any firm on this list.

 Coastal Bridge Advisors has created a family office service model that illustrates exactly how it intends to work with clients and their families.
 This nine-tier model includes overall investment management, trust and estate planning, business planning, family planning, banking analysis, insurance review, retirement planning, tax planning and philanthropic gift planning.